sysgears/apollo-universal-starter-kit/README.md

 On the initial web page request backend fully renders UI and hands off Apollo Redux Store state to frontend.
 Frontend then starts off from there and updates itself on user interactions.

+- Optimistic UI updates
+This example application uses Apollo optimistic UI updates, that result in immediate UI update on user interaction and then, after data arrives from the server, UI state is finalized.

 - [GraphQL] API
-[GraphQL] is used as very flexible and much faster API in terms of bandwidth and round-trips, compared to REST.
+GraphQL is used as very flexible and much faster API in terms of bandwidth and round-trips, compared to REST.
-[GraphQL] requests are batched together automatically by [Apollo]
+GraphQL requests are batched together automatically by [Apollo]

 - SQL and arbitrary data sources support
 [Knex] code to access SQLite is included as an example of using arbitrary data source with [Apollo] and [GraphQL].